corpseware/resume/README.md

 <p><em>Xero</em> - Auckland, New Zealand</p>

 <ul>
-<li>Architecting platform products to aid in the reliability of Xero</li>
+<li>Architected platform products to aid in the reliability of Xero</li>

-<li>Setting up measurable SLO targets to hold product teams accountable for reliability</li>
+<li>Setup measurable SLO targets to hold product teams accountable for reliability</li>

 <li>Designed and developed an internal product named Lighthouse for tracking internal SLOs using a microservice architecture and a react single page front end application</li>

-<li>Assisting in the move to containerized blue/green zero downtime deployments using containers, AWS ECS, and kubernetes</li>
+<li>Assisted in the move to containerized blue/green zero downtime deployments using containers, AWS ECS, and kubernetes</li>

-<li>Assisting the executive leadership team on cost saving and reliability initiatives</li>
+<li>Assisted the executive leadership team on cost saving and reliability initiatives</li>

-<li>Helping Xero&#39;s architecture and platform teams grow in their respective disciplines</li>
+<li>Helped Xero&#39;s architecture and platform teams grow in their respective disciplines</li>
 </ul>

 <p><strong>CEO/Founder</strong> - Sept.
 2011 – Present</p>